martinbogo/meshbbs/CONTRIBUTING.md

-# Contributing to MeshBBS
+# Contributing to meshbbs

-Thank you for your interest in contributing to MeshBBS!
+Thank you for your interest in contributing to meshbbs!
 This document provides guidelines for contributing to the project.

 **📋 Testing Requirement: All code contributions must include appropriate unit tests.
 Pull requests without test coverage will not be accepted.**